-- Determine why we have increased incidence of cancellations with bilingual poll workers versus the general volunteer and then work to decrease that number. - Find ways to demolish roadblocks put up by some organizations or groups to ensure that we reach people that can assist us. - Create new marketing pieces to attract volunteers from various demographic areas.
+- Determine why we have increased incidence of cancellations with bilingual poll workers versus the general volunteer and then work to decrease that number. - Create new marketing pieces to attract volunteers from various demographic areas.

 Conclusion

 The Orange County Registrar of Voters has been committed to complying with the language requirements of the Voting Rights Act for every election.
 We pride ourselves in maintaining a comprehensive language assistance program in all supported languages.
 From our experience we believe that the following essential components constitute a successful community outreach program for the language voter community: